Kriv09/SoccerTestTask/README.md

 4. Run the requests to test creating, updating, and deleting transfers.

 ### All set !
-Hope to enter I have met all your requirements
+Hope I have met all your requirements